To Top

 Symptoms of carbon monoxide poisoning

-The normal concentration of carbon monoxide at home is less than 0.001% (10 ppm).
-A concentration higher than 0.052% (520 ppm) for two hours causes headache, dizziness, nausea, and a concentration of 0.1% (1000 ppm) leads to loss of consciousness.
-If the concentration of CO in the air is 0.15% (1500 ppm), a lethal outcome is possible.
+The normal concentration of carbon monoxide in a home is below 0.001% (10 ppm).
+A concentration above 0.052% (520 ppm) for two hours can cause headache, dizziness, and nausea, while 0.1% (1000 ppm) can lead to loss of consciousness.
+At 0.15% (1500 ppm), exposure can be fatal.

 How carbon monoxide spreads